huggingface/huggingface_hub/tasks/src/text-generation/about.md

+## Use Cases
+Training a causal language model on code from scratch will help the programmers in their repetitive coding tasks.
+Another interesting use cases for text generation models are generating legal documents and generating stories.
+If the generative model’s training data is different than your use case, you can train a causal language model from scratch.
+This is taught in the chapter 7 of the Hugging Face Course.

+## Task Variants
 First variant of generative models is the one that is trained to predict the next word, given a sequence of words (e.g. incomplete sentence).
 The most popular model for this variant is GPT-2.
 This models are trained on data that has no labels, you just need a plain text to train your own.
 You can train GPT-2 to generate a wide range of documents, from code to story.
 Second variant of generative models is called “text-to-text” generative model.
 This is trained to learn mapping between a pair of text (e.g. translation from one language to another).
 The most popular variants of this model are T5, T0 and BART.
 These models are trained with multi-tasking capabilities, they can accomplish a wide range of tasks, including summarization, translation, and text classification.

-## Use Cases
-Training a causal language model on code from scratch will help the programmers in their repetitive coding tasks.
-Another interesting use cases for text generation models are generating legal documents and generating stories.
-If the generative model’s training data is different than your use case, you can train a causal language model from scratch.
-This is taught in the chapter 7 of the Hugging Face Course.

 ## Inference
 Text generation models can be inferred with “text-generation” pipeline.